taylorcate/EmploymentFiles/README.md

 ## EDUCATION
 **LOYOLA UNIVERSITY CHICAGO** - Chicago, IL
 _Master of Arts in Textual Studies and Digital Humanities_
- - (expected date of graduation) May 2019
+ - Graduated in May 2019
- - Cumulative GPA: 3.89
+ - Cumulative GPA: 3.85

 **WIDENER UNIVERSITY** - Chester, PA
 _Bachelor of Arts in English with a Minor in Environmental Studies_
 - Graduated Suma Cum Laude in May 2017

 ## CERTIFICATIONS
 **WIDENER UNIVERSITY** - Chester, PA